gavinsimpson/circle-u-lake-ice-phenology/README.md

 If you make use of the presentation, please cite as:

-> Simpson, G. L., & Mezzini, S. (2023).
-Loss of lake ice cover in northern hemisphere lakes.
+> Simpson, G. L., & Mezzini, S. (2023). _Loss of lake ice cover in northern hemisphere lakes_.
 Circle U Climate Change & Water Seminar.
 Humboldt Universität, Berlin, Germany, June 6, 2023. https://doi.org/10.5281/zenodo.8007293

 Unless indicated otherwise, reuse of this presentation is licensed under a [Creative Commons By Attribution 4.0 licence](https://creativecommons.org/licenses/by/4.0/legalcode).